Please come to our FREE open house (coffee & refreshments provided)!

 I’d really like to learn how to scull rather than sweep – can I do that?

 Yes you can; however we require you take the LTR course first so you become familiar with all aspects of the sport before you climb into a scull.
+New in 2018: the LTR course will also introduce sculling principles too!
+Afterwards, participants may continue on to the dedicated Learn to Scull class.

 I can’t swim, should I row?